 Free Trade Europa aims to curse darkness, light a candle and reflect its glow.

 Internal and external forces are threatening free trade policies in Europe.
-With the UK leaving the EU, the baton is passed to EU Member States like the Nordics, Baltics and Netherlands to reconnect the EU to policies supporting liberalisation, free trade, and the rule of law.
+With the UK leaving the EU, the baton is passed to EU Member States like the Nordics, Baltics, Austria and The Netherlands to reconnect the EU to policies supporting liberalisation, free trade, and the rule of law.
 This new bloc's focus should also be on Atlanticism, innovation and the environment, as well as increasing transparency, personal choice and ethical policy-making while reducing bureaucracy.

 Free Trade Europa was established as an ideas platform and discussion forum.
 Our focus is on reducing barriers to trade and the expansion of a sustainable single market in Europe and beyond.